-Join Sally Norred for an in-depth discussion in this video Introducing the webinar, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Introducing the webinar, part of Learning to Run Webinars.

 - Beginning your webinar with a spoken introduction…from a designated host lends a professional quality…to your event and lets the audience know…what to expect from the webinar.…Have someone other than a webinar presenter…give the webinar introduction.…This person can be designated as the webinar host.…Write an introduction script for the host to read from.…The introduction should be very brief.…The introduction should tell the audience…three main things, the topic and title of the webinar,…who will be presenting the webinar,…and any instructions that attendees…need to know to participate in the webinar.…